-In the menu at left, search for and then click on Transfer Tool.
+In the menu at the left, search for and then click on Transfer Tool.
 You will see several options that you will need to select or fill in.
 They include:

-- Once all of the information has been selected and added for the Remote Server Information and Authentication, click on Fetch Account List.
+- Once all of the information has been selected and added for the Remote Server Information and Authentication, click Fetch Account List.

 After the Transfer is Completed

 At this point, the accounts should all be transferred over to you.
 You may still need to re-configure configuration files, clear cache, reset permalinks, set DNS settings, re-point name servers, etc. but the selected accounts should have transferred.
-Once you have completed your re-configuration and your testing of the moved accounts, then you can begin to close down your old server accounts.
+Once you have completed your re-configuration and your testing of the moved accounts, you can close down your old server accounts.